gravity-platform/doc/source/_pages/api/event.md

 #### Finding the correct event names

-For every event that happens, Graviton generates an *event name*.
+For every event that happens, Graviton publishes its message using a defined *event name* as *routing key* on the queue.

 This event name is always a 4 (four) component string and consists of:

 * `[namespace].[bundle].[controller].[action]`